la3za/k5cbq-k3ng_cw_keyer-2024-03-20/README.md

-This is the K3NG keyer as defined for the K5CBQ hardware, and based on version 2024.03.20.2239
+This is a small modification of the K3NG keyer as defined for the K5CBQ hardware, and based on version 2024.03.20.2239

 This keyer has a Command Mode rx/tx practice.
 Sometimes, if I train at a speed a little above my comfort level, I experienced that I was never able to transmit the sequence correctly.